noobmadman/bluetooth_DOS_noobmadman/README.md

 # bluetooth_DOS_noobmadman
 This is a simple python code that runs for you hcitool and l2ping.
-NOT WORKING RN i am trying to figure it out how to make it to work.
+I am still trying to improve it by my own.